 Stripe Sigma’s schema closely follows our API conventions as much as possible.
 Many of the tables correspond to specific API objects, with each column representing a specific attribute that can be reported on.
 For instance, the

 charges table represents information about Charge objects, which are displayed in the Payments section of the Dashboard.

 When writing queries, our API reference can provide additional context and possible values.

-Additional processing time–up to 48 hours–is required to make your account’s transactional data available in Sigma.
-This means that it does not reflect your account’s most recent data and should be considered a couple days behind.
-The Sigma interface displays the date and time of the last update to your data.
+Additional processing time—up to two days—is required to make your account’s transactional data available to query.
+This means that Stripe Sigma does not reflect your account’s most recent transactions and should be considered a few days behind.
+The Sigma interface displays the date and time that it last updated.